-The health care profession's understanding of gender has advanced considerably over the past fifty years.
-Throughout much of the twentieth century, individuals who were not gender conforming were often viewed as "perverse or deviant."9 Medical practices during that period tried to "correct" this perceived deviance by attempting to force transgender people to live in accordance with the sex assigned to them at birth.
-These efforts failed and caused significant harm to the individuals subjected to them.10
+The medical profession's understanding of gender has advanced considerably over the past fifty years.
+Throughout much of the twentieth century, individuals who were not gender conforming were often viewed as "perverse or deviant."
+Practices during that period tried to "correct" this perceived deviance by attempting to force transgender people to live in accordance with the sex assigned to them at birth.
+These efforts failed and caused significant harm to the individuals subjected to them.
+10 institute. law. ucla. edu/wp-content/uploads/Race-and-Ethnicity-of-Transgender-Identified-Adults-in-the-US.pdf.